 Scenario #2: You have many interests and wish to dabble in them as much as possible

 Imagine that you enter college your freshman year knowing exactly what you’d like to study.
 Let’s say, for the sake of argument, that you’re determined to earn your degree in business administration.
 You know you’ll be working hard in the classes toward your major, but you also excelled in choir in high school and would like to continue to pursue singing.
 There may be a general education course in vocal arts, and if not, there’s bound to be a musical elective at your university.
 This is an important point: don’t be so focused on earning your degree that you feel obligated to participate in courses only if it’s required.
 By all means, if you have other passions, pursue them.
 This is what college is for!

 Scenario #3: You want to become a more well-rounded person

-This is another important way in which general education courses can enrich your life.
+This is another important way in which gen eds can enrich your life.
 For example, if you’re majoring in marine biology, it doesn’t hurt to take a course or two in journalism.
 Although not directly related to your major, developing writing skills may help you in your career down the road.
 If you’re called upon to write a grant or a professional paper, you’ll have acquired the tools you need to excel at these tasks.